Splash Math SpringBoard for Schools 2018 Official Rules

 Scenario 1: If you have an existing Splash Math Classroom Edition Account

-- If you have minimum 8 students in your classroom, all you have to do is visit 'SpringBoard Tab' on your teacher dashboard and enroll your classroom.
+- If you have an existing classroom, all you have to do is visit 'SpringBoard Tab' on your teacher dashboard and enroll your classroom.
 It’s that simple!.

 Scenario 2: If you are new to Splash Math or If you are using Splash Math app in your classroom

-- 2. Create a classroom and add minimum 8 students to be eligible
+- 2. Create a classroom and add students

 - 3. Visit 'SpringBoard Tab' on your dashboard and enroll your classroom

 How do students and classrooms earn points?

 For a student, there are three types of points:

 - 1. Accuracy points — earned for answering a question right - 10 points